NYC SoHo/NoLIta boutique shopping experinces - $39 per shopper *Ask your concierge for special group rates.

 Shop quality - buy once and in the long run you will save more.
 When shopping independent merchants, you can count on better customer service, products with fantastic workmanship, and store owners you can trust.
 Get in touch with the things you have and learn about the people who are involved in their creation.
 Every person and material product has a compelling story waiting to be told.

-Allow our guides to take you off the beaten path and bring you to some of New York's most wonderful boutiques that most people don't know about.
+Venture off the beaten path and visit some of New York's most wonderful boutiques that most people don't know about.
 No chain stores or mass-market retailers.
 This shopping day will cater to people who are looking to shop for artisanal items that are uncommon to big box stores.

 - Must be 12 years of age or older.

-- You are invited to meet your guide before the tour begins.
+- You are invited to meet your host before the shopping begins.

 - Each shopper receives a complimentary map of NoLIta & SoHo.

-- No lunch stop, but refreshments are accessible during the tour or at the cafe meeting location.
+- No lunch stop, but refreshments are accessible during the day or at the cafe meeting location.

 SoHo is one of New York City's most prestigious neighborhoods as well as a popular tourist destination with many high-end boutiques and restaurants.
 The gentrification of this neighborhood has led to pricy retail rents creating an environment for chain stores to thrive.
 This influx of chain stores has made shopping artisanal boutiques in SoHo just that more of a challenge to find.
 We will shop mostly in the NoLIta (North of Little Italy) neighborhood focusing on select charming boutiques that feature unique merchandise.